pero-jolak/covid-vaccinations-paper/README.md

 The replication data is consisted of:

+*** estimation_data_0401.xlsx -- this file contains already preprocessed data and can be directly used to reproduce the main results with model_estimation.do

+*** estimation_data_0401_euw.xlsx -- this file contains already preprocessed data and can be directly used to reproduce the robustness results for EU-weighted model with model_estimation.do

-*** estimation_data_wtypev.xlsx -- this file contains already preprocessed data and can be directly used to reproduce the results with model_estimation.do
+*** estimation_data_0501.xlsx -- this file contains already preprocessed data and can be directly used to reproduce the robustness results for over_20% vaccinated population with model_estimation.do

 *** Raw data folder contains files used in the preprocessing phase.